dipesh162/Movie-Browser/README.md

 Features
 Infinite Scrolling: The application implements infinite scrolling to load more movies as the user scrolls down.
 Filtering: Users can filter movies based on various criteria, such as Type, Sort, Year, Genre, and Rating.
 The rating filter includes a dual-slider with markers at 0.5 intervals.
-Movie Details: Clicking on a movie opens a detailed view with more information about the movie.
 Responsive Design: The application is fully responsive and optimized for both desktop and mobile devices.
 Technologies Used
-Next.js 13: For server-side rendering and static site generation.
+Next.js 14: For server-side rendering and static site generation.
 React: For building the user interface.
 Tailwind CSS: For styling the application with utility-first CSS.
-TypeScript: For type-safe JavaScript code.
 Directory Structure
 php
 Copy code